ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 ### Deploy the application to CFEE

-1. From your terminal, clone the Node.js *hello world* sample application.
+1. From your terminal, clone the **get-started-node** Node.js sample application.

    ```sh
    git clone https://github.com/IBM-Cloud/get-started-node
    ```

 2. Run the app locally to ensure it builds and starts correctly.
+Confirm by accessing `http://localhost:3000/` in your browser.

    ```sh
    cd get-started-node